teamlumos/terraform-provider-lumos/docs/resources/access_policy.md

 ### Optional

-- `access_condition` (String) The condition determining which identities qualify for this policy.
-Required if is_everyone_condition is not True.
-This is a recursive structure that can contain nested conditions using 'and', 'or', and 'not' operators.
-See the Condition schema for full details.
+- `access_condition` (String) The Lumos Condition object determining which identities qualify for this policy.
+Required unless `is_everyone_condition` is `true`.
+This is a recursive JSON structure that allows you to define complex rules for filtering and matching identities using operators like `equals`, `in`, `and`, `or`, and `not`.
+For more information, see the [Lumos Conditions documentation](https://support.lumos.com/articles/8646284496-building-conditions-in-lumos).
 Parsed as JSON.
 - `is_everyone_condition` (Boolean) Whether the access policy applies to everyone.
-If true, access_condition is ignored.
-Otherwise, access_condition must be provided.
+If true, `access_condition` is ignored.
+Otherwise, `access_condition` must be provided.
 Default: false

 ### Read-Only